fortisq/it_inventory/README.md

 - If you encounter issues with Docker, ensure the Docker daemon is running: `sudo systemctl start docker`
 - For database connection issues, check if MongoDB is running: `docker-compose ps`
 - If the frontend is not accessible, verify that the REACT_APP_API_URL in the frontend .env file is correct
+- Check the application logs for any error messages: `docker-compose logs -f`

 ## Security Considerations